StefH/WebJobs.Extensions.Ftp/doc/part2.md

             }
         }
     }
-## Create a sample to test the NATS Binding
+## Create a sample to test the FTP Binding

 Let's create a sample function to test our binding.
 Our sample function looks like this: